 A third-year level unit that allows you to demonstrate the knowledge and skills you’ve acquired throughout the study of your major.
 Capstone units are often core units and therefore must be completed in order for you to graduate.
 See The Handbook to find out more.

 The date the University finalises your enrolment each semester.
 If you withdraw from a unit after the census date, you’ll still have to pay for the unit – or if you have a HELP load, you’ll incur a debt.
 You also can’t enrol in any units after this date.
-Withdrawing from or adding units until this date may be possible (depending on student numbers and any specific requirements on the particular units you have in mind).
 Check the University’s important dates to ensure you enrol and withdraw on time.

 An important figure elected as the non-executive head of the University.
 An honorary position, the Chancellor chairs meetings of the University's governing body, and presides over graduation ceremonies amongst other duties.